mbixby/facebook-color-scheme/README.md

 # Facebook Color Scheme

-Originally based on Facebook's 2012 iOS app, this theme features Facebook's typical washed up blues and pastel colors.
+Originally based on Facebook's 2012 iOS app, this theme features Facebook's typical washed up blues and pastels.
 Some colors were later highlighted, resulting in a more vibrant and technical look.

-The result was very unlike Facebook and generally inconsistent with itself even though the palette has only about four distinct colors.
-Consider this beta.
+## Remarks

 * Use with [Blackbird](https://github.com/mbixby/blackbird) for Sublime.
 Blackbird also includes packages for Markdown and Coffeescript with better support for this color scheme